-Stop mind-reading or assuming that you know what your partner is thinking, or what they will say if you ask.
+Stop mind-reading or assuming that you know what your partner is thinking or what they will say if you ask.

 Also, if you have a different point of view, be willing to listen to each other.

-While it might not change either of your minds, you will both appreciate the effort of being heard and of trying to be understood.
+While it might not change either of your minds, you will appreciate the effort of being heard and trying to be understood.

-If you like and respect this person, if they are someone you admire and enjoy being around with, you can overcome almost anything.
+If you like and respect this person, if they are someone you admire and enjoy being around, you can overcome almost anything.

 10. Know when to give in.

-I don’t mean be a pushover, but to truly know when the issue you are holding on to so strongly is not worth the time and effort you are putting in.
+I don’t mean to be a pushover, but to truly know when the issue you are holding on to so strongly is not worth the time and effort you are putting in.

 Is it worth the damage it might be causing your relationship?

 There is a huge relief in letting the little things go, and it opens up time to focus on the things that truly matter.

-They are qualities and simple things that you can do in your relationship to nurture it instead of tearing it down.
+They are qualities and simple things you can do in your relationship to nurture it instead of tearing it down.

-If you have a love that you want to last, a love worth any time and effort to make that happen, then these will seem like very little effort to achieve that end result.
+If you have a love that you want to last, a love worth any time and effort to make that happen, then these will seem like very little effort to achieve that result.

-Love and marriage are not disposable, and are not self-nurturing.
-They require desire and effort on our part.
-But that effort will pay off many times over with a love that lasts.
+But that effort will pay off often with a love that lasts.